 In some cases, scavenging raptors will mantle over carrion.
 Even though they did not kill the prey, their instinct to protect it and keep it away from other scavengers is the same.
 Birds that regularly feed on carrion, however, such as vultures or caracaras, do not usually display mantling behavior.
 These scavengers are communal feeders and are more likely to feed in large flocks, with many birds taking advantage of the same food source.

-If You See a Bird Mantling
+If You See Mantling Birds

-Because it can be so difficult for raptors to hunt successfully, they are more skittish and feel more vulnerable while mantling, and if disturbed, may abandon their meal.
+Birders who see a raptor mantling should keep their distance and leave the bird undisturbed to enjoy its meal.
+Because it can be so difficult for raptors to hunt successfully, they are more skittish and feel more vulnerable while mantling, and if disturbed, may abandon the food.
 This wastes the effort they've used, and deprives them of the nourishment they have already captured.
 Their next hunt may not be as successful, and particularly if they already feel unsettled, they may be less able to replace the lost food.
 This can be especially critical from late spring to late fall, when raptors may be hunting for their offspring and young birds require more frequent meals for adequate nourishment.

-Look at the colors and markings on the bird's spread wings and tail as well as its rump and back, but be aware that the mantling posture may distort an observer's perception of the bird's overall size.
+Finding a mantling bird gives birders a unique opportunity to properly identify the bird of prey.
+Not only is the bird likely to remain in one spot as it feeds, therefore allowing birders to observe the bird carefully with a spotting scope or taking numerous photographs, but its posture allows field marks to be easily seen.
+Look at the colors and markings on the bird's spread wings and tail as well as its rump and back, but be aware that the mantling posture may distort an observer's perception of the bird's overall size or shape.
 If the prey can be seen at all, it can be another clue to the bird's identity.

-Also Known As:
+Also Known As